SalomePlatform/yacs/doc/operations.rst

 In 2D Viewer the user can select/hilight nodes, ports and links.
 In the Tree View the user can select containers definitions, component instances definitions, nodes, ports, data types and links.

-At the current moment YACS module supports only single selection, i.e. the user clicks on a single object with the mouse.
-However, the following kinds of interactive selection will be implemented in further versions:
+Today, YACS module supports only single selection, i.e. the user clicks on a single object with the mouse.

-+ **Multiple** - the user clicks on different objects while holding SHIFT key pressed.
-This type of selection is needed, for example, for creation of link between two ports selected in the Object Browser.

-+ **With rectangle** - the user selects one or several objects by clicking first corner of a rectangle in 2D Viewer and dragging the mouse pointer to the opposite corner with the left mouse button pressed.
-All objects inside the rectangle become selected.

-+ **SHIFT mode** - the user clicks on the same object or select object(s) with a rectangle holding SHIFT key pressed, and the system deselects objects that were selected and select objects that were not selected before.